Announcements & Reminders

 Recall the plane

-We showed before that \(\mathrm{span}\{e_1, e_2\} = P\) for
+We can show that \(\mathrm{span}\{e_1, e_2\} = P\) for

 Moreover, \(\{e_1, e_2\}\) is linearly independent (why?)